 5. Metered Volumes

-Capacity Providers can submit metered volumes to EMRS via a number of sources:
+Capacity Providers can submit metered volumes via a number of sources:

 - Balancing and Settlement Code Company (BSCCo) Balancing Mechanism Units (BMU)

-- Supplier Settlement (Non-BMU) Capacity Providers will need to request that their Supplier(s) send a D0354 data flow to the appointed Half Hourly Data Aggregator (HHDA).
+- Supplier Settlement (Non-BMU) Capacity Providers will need to request their Supplier(s) sends a D0354 data flow to the appointed Half Hourly Data Aggregator (HHDA).
 This will trigger the HHDA to send D0357 data flows to EMRS.
+Appendix 10 of WP195 – CM and CfD Metered Data contains a D0357 Set Up email template that Capacity Providers can use when contacting Suppliers.

 What is the importance of submitting Metered Data?